Punta Cana: History and development

-In the late 1960s, Frank Rainieri, a Dominican entrepreneur in his 20s and Theodore Kheel, a high-powered New York attorney and labor mediator teamed up with other investors, to acquire a 58-million square meter lot on the eastern end of the Dominican Republic.
+In the late 1960s, Frank Rainieri, a Dominican entrepreneur in his 20s and Theodore Kheel, a high-powered New York attorney and labor mediator, teamed up with other investors, to acquire a 58-million square meter lot on the eastern end of the Dominican Republic.
 The area that is known today as Punta Cana was mostly an undeveloped coastal area of La Altagracia province.
 At the time the closest major city, Higüey, was a 5-hour drive.
 Their first project was a 40 guest hotel called the Punta Cana Club.
-In 1970, Rainieri changed the original name of the place, Yauya or Punta Borrachos, for Punta Cana.
+In 1970, Rainieri changed the original name of the place, Yauya or Punta Borrachos, to Punta Cana.
 In 1978, the Paris Mediterranean Club joined the Grupo Punta Cana SA project, building a 350-room hotel within the project.
 Later, the Barceló and Newco Group settled in the Bavaro area.

 In 1979, the Hotel Puntacana was built and then in 1984, the Punta Cana International Airport was inaugurated, while more infrastructures such as highways were developed.
 In 1993, construction began on the Marina de Punta Cana Resort & Club marina.
 In 1996, the Dominican designer Óscar de la Renta and the Spanish singer Julio Iglesias joined the project.
 In 2000, the first of the residential community developments began and six years later Tortuga Bay opened.

 Corporate environmental and social responsibilities and policies have been pursued since the resort was built.
-The Puntacana Foundation- made of the Ecological Foundation and Community Services- has a 1,500-acre reserve that now serves as a research base for universities and a sanctuary for endangered species and has opened two schools- the Ann & Ted Kheel Polytechnic and the Puntacana International School- and a free health clinic in the local community of Véron.
+The Puntacana Foundation—made of the Ecological Foundation and Community Services—has a 1,500-acre reserve that now serves as a research base for universities and a sanctuary for endangered species and has opened two schools—the Ann & Ted Kheel Polytechnic and the Puntacana International School—and a free health clinic in the local community of Véron.

+Punta Cana will host the 146th IOC Session in 2027.

 Bavaro area

 Bávaro was conceived as a town for the workers of the Punta Cana tourist complex, but it has been transformed into an important center for tourist services after the hotel expansion to the north of Punta Cana around Bávaro beach.
-Throughout the area there are dozens of hotels such as Riu, Iberostar, Be Live Grand Punta Cana, Meliá, Barceló, Palladium, Catalonia or Bahía Príncipe.
-The area also has several nightclubs such as: Oro at Hard Rock Hotel, Imagine, and Coco Bongo or Pachá.

 Numerous tourist attractions have been installed, some of a certain size such as the Manatí Park in Bávaro, a water park with manatees, dolphins and other kinds of animals.
 For tourists, the Punta Cana beach area is more popular because it is more affordable at international prices.
 Among the best-known digital magazines and newspapers in the entire eastern area are: BavaroDigital and BavaroMagazine.